GAMIFICATION AGAINST CRIMINALITY

 Our Approach

-Neighbourhood is packaged in a mobile app similar to the games that youths are used to interacting with.
+The Neighbourhood-concept is packaged in a mobile app similar to the games that youths are used to interacting with.
 Inside the app you can find both quests and rewards.

 The quests generate points which are then used to buy rewards.
 One example can be that a participant attends a homework session (quest) to collect points for an upcoming go-kart tournament (reward).
-Both quests and rewards are done in person but are communicated, administered, and tracked in the app.
+Both quests and rewards are executed in person but are communicated, administered, and tracked in the app.

 quests